Player Configuration Guide

 }

-GET method {player_id} endpoint
+GET method $PLAYER_ID endpoint

-The HTTP GET method used with the / endpoint is the way to retrieve complete player information.
+The HTTP GET method used with the /$PLAYER_ID endpoint is the way to retrieve complete player information.
 This approach gives a superset of player configuration you have just seen.
 You can think of this endpoint showing you configuration information "one level up" and includes current configuration information for both the preview and published player versions.
 An example curl statement, and the JSON retrieved is shown here:

 curl \